pts/pts-mips-emulator/README.txt

 pts-mips-emulator: MIPS I emulator in Perl 5 which can run Linux programs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-pts-mips-emulator is a platform-independent, proof-of-concept Perl 5 script which can run Linux MIPS (MIPS R3000) ELF executables.
+pts-mips-emulator is a platform-independent, proof-of-concept Perl 5 script which can run some Linux MIPS-I (R2000, R3000) ELF executables.

 The code is a fork of the excellent http://blog.schmorp.de/2015-07-04-emulating-linux-mips-in-perl-4.html .
-This fork contains some bugfixes and usability improvements.
+This fork contains some bugfixes, usability improvements and memory utilization improvements.

 pts-mips-emulator is compatible with Perl 5 installations with both 32-bit and 64-bit integer arithmetic.
 (It's faster on 64-bit, but it doesn't use